aspose-html/aspose-html-reference-tutorials/html/english/java/conversion-epub-to-xps/convert-epub-to-xps/_index.md

 | **Missing fonts in XPS** | Fonts not embedded in the EPUB | Ensure the EPUB includes the required fonts or install them on the host machine. |
 | **Out‑of‑memory error** | Very large EPUB files | Increase the JVM heap size (`-Xmx2g`) or process the EPUB in smaller chunks if possible. |

-## FAQ's

-### Q1: What is Aspose.HTML for Java?

-A1: Aspose.HTML for Java is a powerful library that allows developers to manipulate and convert HTML and EPUB documents using Java.

-### Q2: Is Aspose.HTML for Java free to use?

-A1: Aspose.HTML for Java is a commercial library, but you can explore its functionality by using a [free trial](https://releases.aspose.com/).

-### Q3: Can I customize the XPS output with different colors?

-A3: Yes, you can customize the XPS output by modifying the XpsSaveOptions, including the background color, as shown in the tutorial.

-### Q4: Is Aspose.HTML for Java compatible with various Java environments?

-A3: Yes, Aspose.HTML for Java is compatible with different Java development environments, making it a versatile tool for developers.

-### Q5: Where can I find the documentation for Aspose.HTML for Java?

-A3: You can refer to the [documentation](https://reference.aspose.com/html/java/) for detailed information on using Aspose.HTML for Java.

 ## Frequently Asked Questions

 **Q: Can I convert password‑protected EPUB files?**